Here: Home > Commuting Recommendations

 Safety, Convenience, and Speed

 If you want an alternative to a car for short trips, then try a good tricycle or quadcycle, such as some of those listed on the previous page, and consider adding Speed-Drive to increase speed.
 For even more speed add front and rear fairings (coverings) and a hub motor with regenerative braking.
 For more safety, add a seat belt and a roll bar with day running lights.
 Consider wearing a motorcycle helmet if you are going to go over 20 mph.
-For convenience, speed, and protection from the elements, try a covered trike, such as the Cab Bike ($4,600) or the Go-One ($5,700).
+For convenience, speed, and protection from the elements, try a covered trike, such as the Cab Bike ($4,600).
 The electric motor option for each of these trikes is recommended.
-Also recommended is a flywheel energy storage system, such as the CEMB, instead of batteries.
+Also recommended is a flywheel energy storage system instead of batteries.
 (Flywheel energy storage systems can store over five times more energy than a battery (by weight), can last 10 years or more, and create no pollution.
 Flywheel rotors made of carbon fiber and encased in a protective cover can be quite safe.)